veplix/Hyprland-dotfiles/README.md

 ### Rofi

   Rofi: A window switcher, application launcher and dmenu replacement.
 On rofi written my custom scripts: "Power Menu", "Wi-fi Menu" and "Wallpaper Changer".
-All of those scripts are situated in ʼʼʼ/main/.sciptsʼʼʼ or ~/.scripts after install.<br>
+All of those scripts are situated in `/main/.scipts` or `~/.scripts` after install.
     Unfortunately you need to run "Wallpapers Changer" manually because for changing wallpapers for sddm theme needed sudo+password
     <details>
       <summary>Screenshots (Rofi, Power Menu, Wi-fi Menu and Wallpaper Changer)</summary>